The Importance and Challenges of Onsite Installation in the Pneumatic Conveying and Packaging Industry

 One of the main challenges this industry encounters is the assumption of preassembled machinery delivery.
 Anticipating that systems will arrive ready-made and easy to install is a common misconception, as is the belief that onsite assembly is simple and straightforward.
 In reality, there are limits to how much a system can be preassembled for transport without risking damage.

-“Onsite installation is not as simple as stacking up the pieces,” Joel explains.
+“Onsite installation is not as simple as stacking up the pieces,” Sawalich explains.
 “Lifting a 20-foot-tall piece significantly differs from handling three six-foot parts.
 Reassembling them in the field requires a clear understanding of the process, which is why thorough reviews of drawings and explicit discussions about the arrival and field adjustments of the equipment are crucial.”

 The Benefits: Is Onsite Installation Worth It?

 But what happens when different contractors handle mechanical and electrical work?
-Or when contractors are unfamiliar with the specific equipment used in pneumatic systems?
+Or when contractors are unfamiliar with the specific equipment used in pneumatic conveying systems?
 These situations highlight the need for professional supervision during installation, especially given the intricacies of this type of machinery.

 The choice to have Magnum Systems onsite for the installation often rests with the customer.
 Some feel confident in their abilities or have a team that can handle the task.
 Others choose to save money by handling the installation themselves.
 However, the choice to bypass professional installation often leads to numerous calls and questions down the line.